 - Add the chicken stock, salt, paprika powder, chili flakes and black pepper.
 Simmer 2 minutes until thickened.¼ teaspoon paprika powder, ¼ teaspoon red chili pepper flakes, ¼ teaspoon ground black pepper, ½ teaspoon fine table salt

-- Add the shrimp and cook for about 2 minutes, until the bottom of the shrimp is pink, then flip them and cook until the other side is pink as well, this will take about 1 minute.½ lb jumbo shrimp
+- Add the shrimp and cook for about 2 minutes, until the tail has turned pink, then flip them and cook until the other side is pink as well, this will take about 1 minute.½ lb jumbo shrimp

 - Turn off the heat and mix in lemon juice and parsley.
 Mix well!1 tablespoon fresh squeezed lemon juice, ¼ cup chopped parsley